mvolkmann/blog/src/smalltalk.md

 #### LinkedList

-`LinkedList` instances represent a linked list of `Link` subclasses.
+`LinkedList` instances represent a singly-linked list of `Link` subclasses.
 Custom `Link` subclasses must be defined.
 For example, the `StringLink` class defined below has a single instance variable named "value".